parthian-sterlet/mcot-kernel/readme.md

 `<path to whole-genome promoters>` =  a path to the whole-genome dataset of promoters, three folders “hs”, “mm” and “at” that imply application of H.sapiens, M.musculus and A.thaliana promoter datasets for setting of thresholds for input motifs.

-The command line for anchor_pro option
+The command line for anchor_pro option:

 `./anchor_pro <1 file_fasta> <2 motif1.profile> <3 motif2.profile> <4 int motif1.length> <5 int motif1.length> <6 int motif1.table_thr_fpr> <7 int motif1.table_thr_fpr> <8 int spacer_min> <9 int spacer_max>`